cvillaru/Portfolio/README.md

 # Portfolio

-made basic webpage
+-made basic webpage
-made foundation for blog
+-made foundation for blog

+-created folder
+-moved image into new folder